brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 Changes:
     * [Bugfix] The query debugger does not fire anymore in fluid context.
     * [Bugfix] The backend layout may break when the analysis meta data is too long.
+    * [Bugfix] The backend usage help contains a wrong closing tag.

 -----